Are you looking for the best Instagram scheduler?

 - Ease of Use: Will you be the only one using the tool?
 Or does it need to be user-friendly enough for many team members to use it?

 - Collaboration: Similarly, do you need any functionality to successfully collaborate with your team through the tool?

 Cost: Free 7-day trial and plans start at just $25 per month.

 May we be so bold as to put Sked Social first on this list?
 We might be a little biased, but we think Sked offers tons of the features you’re looking for in an Instagram scheduling app, and for your other social media accounts too!

 Our visual Instagram planner lets you drag and drop your posts to get your grid looking just right.
 It’s important to get the right Instagram grid aesthetic – we’ve even got some creative Instagram grid ideas to get the juices flowing.

 Unlimited users included for no extra cost

-Sked includes unlimited users for no extra cost.
+Sked includes unlimited users for no extra cost with most plans.
 We don’t want you to share logins between team members (security issues!) or feel constrained from collaborating easily between team members internally or externally.